remiteeple/your-first-minute-on-a-server/README.md

 ## Setting Security Limits

 While rudimentary, [Fork Bomb](https://en.wikipedia.org/wiki/Fork_bomb) attacks are incredibly effective at causing system outages through means of a denial-of-service via resource starvation.
-To prevent such an attack from occuring on your Linux server the following **Security Limits** can be set...
+To prevent such an attack from occurring on your Linux server the following **Security Limits** can be set...

 Open `/etc/security/limits.conf`: